khaors/geocompr/main.md

 Why is this?
 Remember that we are only dealing with trips within the study region: low trip numbers in the outskirts of the region can be explained by the fact that many people in these peripheral zones will travel to other regions outside of the study area.
 Trips outside the study region can be included in regional model by a special destination ID covering any trips that go to a zone not represented in the model [@hollander_transport_2016].
-The data in `od`, however, simply ignores such trips: it is an 'intra-zonal' model.
+The data in `bristol_od`, however, simply ignores such trips: it is an 'intra-zonal' model.

 In the same way that OD datasets can be aggregated to the zone of origin, they can also be aggregated to provide information about destination zones.
 People tend to gravitate towards central places.